 All states and territories across Australia have now commenced implementation of the Australian Curriculum.
 The Australian Curriculum sets consistent standards nationally for what students across Australia should be learning.
-The Australian Health and Physical Education curriculum has been developed and is awaiting final endorsement.
-It was agreed in November 2013 that the curriculum would be made available for state and territory use.
+The Australian Health and Physical Education curriculum was implemented in 2014 and is made available for state and territory use.

 Department of Education Links: